 - 2-3 cloves garlic minced

-- 1 cup green chile roasted, peeled and chopped small (1 cup frozen or canned chopped green chile will work as well)
+- 7 ounces chopped green chile roasted, peeled and chopped small (1 cup frozen or canned chopped green chile will work as well)

 - 2 teaspoons Mexican spice blend taco seasoning can be substituted

 - 4 cups shredded cheese of your choice cheddar and Monterrey jack are my favorite combination